mhatvan/dawcomparison/content/Studio-One.md

   - Popular due to its efficient workflow
   - Powerful Chord Selector plugin
 cons:
-  - Restricted to one-window interface
+  - Restricted to a one-window interface
 plugin:
   - VST
   - AU